dataprofessor/binance/README.md

 ```
 conda create -n binance python=3.7.9
 ```
-Secondly, we will login to the *excel* environement
+Secondly, we will login to the *binance* environment
 ```
 conda activate binance
 ```